 If co-implementation of components/activities with implementing partners are envisaged, please ensure to adequately reflect this in the budget allocation under the UNDG category "6.
 Transfers and Grants to Counterparts" whenever applicable.
+Please also refer to the Migration MPTF Guidance Note on Engagement with Civil Society, Migrants and Communities available in separate PDF document Annex D4.

-Please note that the joint programme should take a people-centered, whole-of-government and whole-of-society approach.
-16
+Please note that the Joint Programme should take a people-centred, whole-of-government and whole-of-society approach.

-5. Innovation and Sustainability
+5. Innovation, Sustainability and Exit Strategy

-5a) Innovation: Indicate the innovative approach of the joint programme, as well as catalytic potential (e.g. multiplier effect, scaling/replication potential, leveraging additional financing).
-Describe how the envisioned lessons learned from the joint programme will be used for future interventions.
+5a) Innovation: Indicate the innovative approach of the Joint Programme, as well as catalytic potential (e.g. multiplier effect, scaling/replication potential, leveraging additional financing).
+Describe how the envisioned lessons learned from the Joint Programme will be used for future interventions.